Björk videography

-Icelandic singer-songwriter Björk has released 60 music videos (including 2 as a featured artist), 6 concert tour videos, 6 music video compilations, 3 television performances video albums, 4 documentary videos and 2 video albums box sets.
+Icelandic singer-songwriter Björk has released 67 music videos (including 3 as a featured artist), 7 concert films, 5 music video compilations, 2 television performance video albums, 4 documentary videos and 2 video albums box sets.
 She also appeared in 4 feature films as an actress and has made several television appearances and cameos, in addition to providing music and score to multiple movies.
-In 1992, Björk left her previous band, The Sugarcubes, and started her solo career with the release of her album Debut.
+In 1992, Björk left her previous band, the Sugarcubes, and started her solo career with the release of her album Debut.
 Her first music video taken from the album was "Human Behaviour", directed by French director Michel Gondry, with whom she started a career-spanning collaboration.
 The video, followed by "Big Time Sensuality", "Army of Me", "It's Oh So Quiet", the latter two from her second studio album Post (1995), received heavy airplay on MTV channels and popularised her image.
 Starting with the videos taken from Homogenic (1997), as stated in a retrospective review from Philip Sherburne, her videos became "crucial" to build the world of her albums.
 She also started to experiment with CGI elements, as shown by videos like "Jóga" or "Hunter".
 "All Is Full of Love", directed by Chris Cunningham, received general acclaim from critics, went on to win two MTV Video Music Awards and was included in MoMA permanent collection.